On average across the year,

-yes, North Dakota, United States is hotter than
+Is North Dakota, United States warmer or hotter than Vermont, United States?

 North Dakota, United States's hottest month is July, with an average maximum temperature of 29°C/84°F, which is hotter than Vermont, United States's hottest month (also July, with an average maximum temperature of 24°C/75°F).